 What is the standard everyone is using today?
 Is there a new standard for uploading property photos?
 With the high demand for real estate photography service and online tours, you must learn the right formats and sizes for uploading quality photos.

-Today's real estate photo delivery standard is to deliver two sizes of photos, one set of photos sized for MLS upload (preferably exactly what works best for the particular MLS, and another for printing.
+Today's listing photo delivery standard is to deliver two sizes of photos, one set of photos sized for MLS uploading, preferably exactly what works best for the particular MLS, and another for printing.
 However, MLSs run a wide variety of system software.

 Some MLS software does a good job at downsizing photos if you give them bigger sizes than they like.
 Although in the past, MLS downsizing has been notorious for mangling photo files, which means it's much better to give them the exact sizes they want to avoid changes when uploading photos.

 The photo size may depend on the website where you're going to upload the photos.
 Some websites prefer to maintain a uniform appearance, so the page automatically adjusts logos and listing photos to fit in the spaces provided.

 While you're free to choose what you think works best for a photo, a web page may still determine the appropriate pixels.
 These are the ideal sizes for uploading photos on common real estate listing sites, such as Zillow.com and Realtor.com.

 There's no black and white answer to this, as each real estate website has guidelines for uploading photos.
 You may be using an incorrect photo size for a particular page if you end up with different sizes or low quality photos after uploading.

 Some websites would automatically resize your photos according to their system's guidelines, especially if the photos are for articles.
 Meanwhile, others would only add borders or blank spaces in the top and bottom sides to maintain the original aspect ratio of a photo.